Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week6.md

 ## Implementation of the SSL and configuration of Domain from Route53

-1) I firstly bought a domain name from [porkbun website](https://porkbun.com/) then, I Created the hosted zone for [my domain](http://nwaliechinyere.xyz/) It won't work now and will show 404 error this is because my container isn't on.
+1) I firstly bought a domain name from [porkbun website](https://porkbun.com/) then, I Created the hosted zone for [my domain name](http://nwaliechinyere.xyz/) It won't work now and will show 503 Temporary Service this is because my container isn't on.
 Most importantly, I took note of the "name servers" it should look like this

 ```sh
 ns-00.awsdns-00.com.